spirali/orco/docs/userguide/advanced.md

 runtime.compute(my_builder(10))
 ```

 The example above do not print any output when executed.
-It can be found in ORCO Browser:
+It can be found in ORCO
+Browser:

 <img src="imgs/stdout.png"/>

-Redirecting output also to the terminal where the computation is runnig can be done through ``JobSetup``, that is described in the next section.
+Redirecting output to the terminal where the computation is runnig can be done
+through ``JobSetup``, that is described in the next section.

 ## JobSetup